gradio-app/gradio/guides/09_other-tutorials/wrapping-layouts.md

 In this guide, we are going to explore how we can wrap the layout classes to create more maintainable and easy-to-read applications without sacrificing flexibility.

+## Example

+- In this guide, we are going to follow from a Huggingface Space example which is implemented with this guide implementation.
+- Here is the Space example:

+<gradio-app space="WoWoWoWololo/wrapping-layouts"></gradio-app>

+- To keep this guide easy to follow and read, we are going to look at the important parts of this implementation such as the render hierarchy and attach_event function.
+The other implementations are straightforward so we are going to skip them.
+You can look at their implementation from [the example code](https://huggingface.co/spaces/WoWoWoWololo/wrapping-layouts/blob/main/app.py).

+## How Does Render Hierarchy Work?

+- If you look at the ```LayoutBase``` class's ```render``` function, you can see a render hierarchy.
+If you have used ```with``` syntax to structure the layouts, you will be confused at first.
+Let's break the function to two parts and look at them step by step:

+# TODO - Rewrite the guide
+- The code snippets can be used for only ```render``` and ```attach_event``` functions.
+The other ones are unnecessary.
+    - Don't need all the code snippets because there is already a Huggingface Space example and it contains the code example.
+    - The user can check the from there if wanted.
+- Make the guide easy to read, and easy to follow with the code.
+There is ALREADY a code example.
+- Describe the implementation of ```render``` and ```attach_event``` functions.
+Other ones are easy to implement and can be easily understandable from the code snippet.

+- The new guide may look like this:
+    1. Introduction
+    2. Example
+    3. How does render hierarchy work?
+    4. How attach_event function works?
+    5. Conclusion

 ## Implementation

 - The wrapping utility has two important classes.
 The first one is the ```LayoutBase``` class and the other one is the ```Application``` class.
 Let's start with these classes' implementations first.
 Then we look at how we can wrap the layouts from the gradio package with the ```LayoutBase``` class.